 By Michael Buchanan, Blockchain Developer

-My first contact with representatives from various government departments about the potential of using blockchain technology was at the beginning of 2018 when the excitement and hype around blockchain technology were at an all-time high.
+My first contact with representatives from various government departments about the potential of using blockchain technology was in the beginning of 2018, when the excitement and hype around blockchain technology was at an all time high.
 During these workshop sessions, participants were very excited about the possibilities that blockchain could bring — which was expected given the level of attention it was receiving.
 It was encouraging to see that this level of excitement and interest still existed over the course of 2019 when the attention and hype surrounding blockchain technology had returned to sane levels.

 Government departments and officials were generally skeptical of blockchain technology when it was in its infancy, mostly because at that time blockchain technology was considered almost synonymous with Bitcoin, a digital currency created, in part, to sidestep the current regulatory framework for financial systems and at the time went hand in hand with illegal activity.

 In the 10 years since blockchain technology was introduced to the world this sentiment has shifted dramatically.
 Blockchain technology went through a significant hype cycle in 2017 and 2018, and many businesses, organizations and governments around the world are just now experimenting with implementing blockchain technology as a solution to a wide range of issues.